nwarwick/dyte/README.md

 ### Participants

 ## Development
+### Setup
 After checking out the repo run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+### Running Locally
+It can be convenient to run the gem locally while developing, to test changes.
+To do so, follow these steps:
+1) Run `bin/console` from the root directory
+1) Instantiate the client (enter your Dyte credentials) `client = Client.new(organization_id: '1234', api_key: '1234')`
+1) Run a test command, for example: `client.participants.list(session_id: 1)`

 ## Contributing